 - 5.1 All staff and visitors to the school must refer all concerns about children and young people who show signs of vulnerability to radicalisation to the Designated Safeguarding Lead (DSL) or, in their absence, to the Deputy Safeguarding Lead (Deputy DSL).
-For further details about safeguarding referrals, please see the school's Safeguarding and Child Protection Policy and Procedures, which can be found on the school website. - 5.2 If the DSL becomes aware of a concern relating to the radicalisation of a pupil, he or she will discuss this with the Head and the LSCB so that appropriate actions can be taken to safeguard the pupil and appropriate referrals, including to the Channel programme, can be made.
+For further details about safeguarding referrals, please see the school's Safeguarding and Child Protection Policy and Procedures, which can be found on the school website. - 5.2 If the DSL becomes aware of a concern relating to the radicalisation of a pupil, he or she will discuss this with the Head, their local Prevent Officer, and the Safeguarding Partners so that appropriate actions can be taken to safeguard the pupil and appropriate referrals, including to the Channel programme, can be made.